mixxxdj/manual/source/chapters/configuration.rst

 * **Multi-Soundcard Synchronization**: Mixxx is able to use two or more soundcards at a time, each with its own clock.
 The Mixxx engine is driven by the Master soundcards.
-Here you can select the synchronization used for the other the other soundcards to avoid buffer over or underflows.
+Here you can select the synchronization used for the other soundcards to avoid buffer overflows or underflows.

-* **Keylock/Pitch-Bending Engine**: Allows you to select the engine for all independent Tempo and Pitch changes like keylock.
-Use Soundtouch on old devices and Netbooks or if you experience buffer underflows during keylock.
+* **Keylock/Pitch-Bending Engine**: Allows you to select the engine for all independent tempo and pitch changes like keylock.
+Use Soundtouch on old devices and netbooks or if you experience buffer underflows using :term:`key lock`.

-* **Master Mix**: You may disable the master Mix to save some processing time, if you use no master sound card, no recording and no broadcasting.
+* **Master Mix**: You may disable the master mix to save some processing time, if you do not use the Master output, recording or live broadcasting.

 * **Master Output Mode**: In Mono Mode, the left and right channel are combined to a mono signal, which is passed to both channels of your master sound card.
-  This is usefull for outdoor setups where you can only hear the right or the left speaker.
+  This is useful for outdoor setups where you can only hear the right or the left speaker.

-* **Microphone/Talkover Mixxx**: In broadcasting setups you may remove the talkover channel from the master output to avoid echo or looping effects.
+* **Microphone/Talkover Mix**: In broadcasting setups you may remove the talkover channel from the master output to avoid echo or looping effects.

 * **Headphone/Master Delay: Allows you to minimize echo effects if you hear the